SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/extra-field/index.md

 [!include[License requirement](../../../../common/includes/req-dev-tools.md)]

-Extra fields are managed in SuperOffice Service, in the **Tables** screen.
+Extra fields are managed in **Settings and maintenance**, in the **Tables** screen.

 > [!NOTE]
-> Extra fields on company or contact are **not the same** as user-defined fields on those entities!
+> Extra fields on company or contact are not the same as user-defined fields on those entities!

 ## Extra field types